Cork Midsummer Festival

 Director and Choreographer Michael Keegan-Dolan

-Dancers Aki Iwamoto, Daniel Myers, Amit Noy, James O’Hara, Rachel Poirier, James Southward & Holly Vallis
+Dancers Aki Iwamoto, Daniel Myers, Amit Noy, James O’Hara, Rachel Poirier, Jimmy Southward & Holly Vallis

 Lighting Design Adam Silverman